-Royce is leading a targeted review of the research and innovation opportunities and challenges for materials, across the end-to-end hydrogen value chain.
-The findings will be used to inform policymakers and help funders to shape future programmes.
-The study covers all applications of materials in hydrogen economy: from hydrogen production and compression; through storage, distribution and dispensing; to end use in transport, heat, energy system integration, chemicals and foundation industries.
+This targeted review of the research and innovation opportunities and challenges for materials, across the end-to-end hydrogen value chain will be used to inform policymakers and help funders to shape future programmes.

-This EPSRC-funded landscaping study is being led by Royce with project management by Element Energy.
-The KTN Hydrogen Economy Innovation network is a delivery partner and KCMC-CPI complete the team.
+This EPSRC-funded landscaping study was led by Royce with project management by Element Energy.
+The KTN Hydrogen Economy Innovation network is a delivery partner and KCMC-CPI completes the team.
 The study is complementary to – and is being delivered in tandem with – the parallel HVMC-led study, which is considering higher technology readiness levels across the hydrogen supply chain.